Thursday, February 27, 2025

 We play games with those we love

-while hating to fool them,
+while hating to fool them.

-because we should share
+We should share

 our most sacred truths